comegrant/dbt_docs_test/projects/data-model/transform/models/gold/sales/_sales__docs.md

 {% docs column__fk_dim_periods_since_first_menu_week %}

 Foreign key to the dimension dim_periods_since, representing number of days since the first menu week of the agreement.

 {% enddocs %}

+{% docs column__sum_added_dish %}

+The sum of the is_added_dish column for each order.
+Used for middle calculations and debugging.

+{% enddocs %}

+{% docs column__sum_removed_dish %}

+The sum of the is_removed_dish column for each order.
+Used for middle calculations and debugging.

+{% enddocs %}

+{% docs column__orders_subscriptions_match_key %}

+A key used to match ordered products with preselected/subscribed products.
+Is the recipe id if a recipe exists, else its the product variation id.

+{% enddocs %}